my-legacy-projects/Glacier/README.md

 Glacier `/ˈgleɪʃər/` is a lightweight [Pippo](http://www.pippo.ro/)-based web backend and blog script currently running on [MarcSteiner.me][2].
-It implements both a simple website as well as a blog scripting software with support for modern techniques like Markdown or SASS.
+It implements both a simple website as well as a blog scripting software with support for modern techniques.
 Glacier itself is highly customizable and is running on modern web techniques like [Jetty](https://www.eclipse.org/jetty/).

 ## Features

 * Both simple website as well as blog scripting software
 * Support for advanced technologies like Markdown or SASS
+* Frontend with Ajax communication style with the backend
 * Developed with simplicity and security in mind
 * Licensed under the MIT License and fully open-source
 * Highly customizable